 Profile

-The Indigenous Cultural Coach works to provide leadership with traditional ways of knowing and the Indigenous culture.
+The Indigenous Cultural Coach works to provide support and leadership with traditional ways of knowing and the Indigenous culture.
 This position will support all stakeholders of GSSD in their commitment to a culturally inclusive and respectful environment.
-The Indigenous Cultural Coach works at the school and division level to ensure the school division provides cultural education, the Indigenous histories of Treaty 4.
+The Indigenous Cultural Coach works at the school and division level to ensure the school division provides cultural education, supports Indigenous students and staff as well as celebrates the Indigenous histories of Treaty 4.

 Duties & Responsibilities